Direct Variation (also known as Direct Proportion)

 b) What is the value of y when x = − 9 ?

-*Part a) Write the equation of direction variation that relates x and y.
+*Part a) Write the equation of direct variation that relates x and y.

 Since y directly varies with x, I would immediately write down the formula so I can see what’s going on.